 It comes with the Teaching Excellence Framework - which includes graduate employment rates and earnings as key metrics - being introduced in 2017 and is also timed follow the review of the Destinations of Leavers from Higher Education (DLHE) survey, due to conclude in early 2017.
 Rachel Hewitt, Senior Data Policy & Governance Analyst, HESA will be delivering a keynote address on the outcomes of the DLHE review.

 Delegates will discuss how universities can better support students to improve CVs through extra-curricular activities whilst at university, work with industry to grow work experience opportunities, and successfully embed employability into the curriculum.
-Further sessions will focus on how universities respond to changing interview practices, the impact on social mobility of ‘blind’ application processes as well as the issue of unpaid internships - and Nicola Turner, National Lead for Skills Strategy and Policy, HEFCE will be discussing the role of Degree Apprenticeships and the likely impact of the Apprenticeship Levy on graduate recruitment.
+Further sessions will focus on how universities respond to changing interview practices, the impact on social mobility of ‘blind’ application processes as well as the issue of unpaid internships - and Dr Brooke Storer-Church, Higher Education Policy Adviser, HEFCE will be discussing the role of Degree Apprenticeships and the likely impact of the Apprenticeship Levy on graduate recruitment.